-Mitigating manufacturing-induced distortions, such as the spring-in effect 12, have always been one of the main challenges in the composites industry.
+Mitigating manufacturing-induced distortions, such as the spring-in effect,12 have always been one of the main challenges in the composites industry.
 Tool compensation methods are among the most widespread techniques to tackle the issue.
-These methods take the manufacturing-induced distortions (e.g. thermal warpage) of the laminate into account by modifying the dimensions of the manufacturing tool.
-For instance, if the desired nominal shape of the composite part should include a 90° corner, the manufacturing tool has to be designed with a larger than 90° corner to compensate for the spring-in effect 13.
-Similarly, it is possible to compensate for the warpage of asymmetric laminates with the geometry of the tool.
+These methods take the manufacturinginduced distortions (e.g. thermal warpage) of the laminate into account by modifying the dimensions of the manufacturing tool.
+For instance, if the desired nominal shape of the composite part should include a 90° corner, the manufacturing tool has to be designed with a larger than 90° corner to compensate for the spring-in effect.13 Similarly, it

+1Department of Polymer Engineering, Faculty of Mechanical Engineering, Budapest University of Technology and Economics, Budapest, Hungary 2MTA-BME Research Group for Composite Science and Technology, Budapest, Hungary is possible to compensate for the warpage of asymmetric laminates with the geometry of the tool.
 From a mechanical coupling standpoint, the advantage of the method is that it does not modify the layup, which would potentially reduce the coupling performance of the laminate.
-On the other hand, the shape of the laminate remains temperature-dependent, which can be a major limitation of the method.
+On the other hand, the shape of the laminate remains temperaturedependent, which can be a major limitation of the method.